 How to Travel to Hong Kong – Practical Tips

-We talked about our Hong Kong Itinerary, top attractions and local experiences, now is time for some travel planning tips:
+We talked about our Hong Kong Itinerary, top attractions and local experiences now it’s time for some travel planning tips:

 > How to get to Hong Kong

-Probably you will arrive at Hong Kong International Airport, to find the best flights and connection check Kiwi website, they have a really cool tool to search for connecting flights and price comparison.
-From the airport you can get the train to central station, busses and even limousines.
-You can find the all the details at the Hong Kong Airport website.
+Probably you will arrive at Hong Kong International Airport, to find the best flights and connection check Kiwi.com website, they have a really cool tool to search for connecting flights and price comparison.
+From the airport, you can get the train to central station, busses and even limousines.
+You can find all the details on the Hong Kong Airport website.

 If you are coming from Macau, you will be arriving in Hong Kong by boat.
 Depending on where you are staying you can get a ferry from Macau to Hong Kong Island or Kowloon.
 On our trip from Macau to Hong Kong we used the Cotai Waterjet ferry company and it was a smooth trip.